Hi, I’m Katie, and I’m a reusable snack bag junkie.

 I was telling someone on my team about these great new bags, and she mentioned that her toddler would love that, but she’d unzip all 3 sides and end up with her snack all over the floor.
 But the moms who designed them are too smart for your toddlers, too – there’s a really tight snap stopping the zipper after it opens just one side.
 So no accidental toddler snack explosions.

-They are very sturdy, made of non-toxic plastic, and look brand new after a year of use.
+They are very sturdy, made of non-toxic plastic, and still looked brand new after 3 years of use.
 They dry super fast because there’s nothing thick or fabric going on.

 Plus?
 They’re so. so. cute.
 Best designs I’ve seen if you want to look posh at lunchtime!